Calling Test

 When you finally name your calling — when you put language to the thing God has been doing through you all along — something shifts.

 The confusion lifts.
 The guilt dissolves.
 The comparison stops.
 Because you are no longer searching for someone else's calling.
 You are owning yours.
+And that clarity changes how you see everything:

-• Your past makes sense — every season was preparation
+• Your past makes sense — every season was preparation.

-• Your present has purpose — even the hard parts
+• Your present has purpose — even the hard parts.

-• Your future has direction — not a plan, but a compass
+• Your future has direction — not a plan, but a compass.

 A Prayer for Recognition